dasginganinja/dark-lord-day/README.md

 3. Extract the ZIP file.
 4. Open up Tools -> Extensions
 5. Enable Developer Mode (checkbox in upper right hand)
-6. Click on the "load packed extension..." button and navigate to the dark-lord-days-master folder.
+6. Click on the "load packed extension..." button and navigate to the dark-lord-day-master folder.
 Click on it and select open.
 7. Extension is now installed.
 8. Navigate to the presale ticket page and watch it refresh.
 When it comes time for the event you'll notice tabs pop open and when one successfully goes to the cart the other tabs will close.
 9. Finish your reservation